cedricbonhomme/pyEnigma/README.md

 Presentation
 ------------
-Python 2 -> Python 3
+pyEnigma has been tested with Python 2 -> Python 3.3.

 Installation
 ------------